ynx0/library/code_architecture.md

 <!-- assuming familiarity with graph store from other docs -->

+Library is a toy social media application in which you can create a collection of books, called a library, which can contain any number of books.
+You can share individual collections per-ship.
+The creator of the collection has de-facto admin powers; he is the only one who can add or remove books to/from the library, remove the library itself, and add comments or remove anyone's comments.
+Guest ships may request access to specific libraries, which if granted, allows them to request any book from the library.

+Library serves as an example of how to build a social media application using `%graph-store`.

 When creating the backend to a social media application using graph store, there are $X things that you need to define and implement:

 * Schema - defining the structure and constraints that your data must obey